-Note: The book I’m currently reading will be listed as a drop down on the menu.
-I encourage knowledge seekers to follow along, to agree to disagree, and to add insight about the themes and concepts of the book.
+Note: The book I’m currently reading will be listed as a drop-down on the menu.
+I encourage knowledge seekers to follow along, to agree to disagree and to add insight into the themes and concepts of the book.
 My first post further elaborates on this process.

 Things did not come easy for me.
-I struggled academically in school and on the field in sports.
+I struggled academically in school and somethings physically were extremely difficult for me to do.

 Nothing was given.
 Everything was earned.

 My life experience proves that there is more to success than superior genes or a natural knack for things like numbers and words.
 Perhaps that is why The Talent Code by Daniel Coyle is so compelling to me.
-It speaks to me on a deeper level and it whispers, “this was written for you.”
+At one point, it was me.

 Greatness Isn’t Born, It’s Grown

-The premise is simple.
-You can become great by becoming great.
+The premise is simple: you can become great by striving to become great.
 You can have a goal, work towards that goal, and achieve it.
 I think that everyone inherently knows this, but there are so many things that tell us otherwise and it is simply easier to agree with those things and settle for whatever mediocrity comes our way.

-There is indeed a way to acquire talent, the one thing that we always thought inborn to those that are “naturally” great.
+There is a way to acquire talent, the one thing that we always thought inborn to those “naturals.”

 It is talent that you seek out because talent is what makes you money.
 It is what makes you noticeable in a world of regulars.
 It is what makes you extra, whereas most are just ordinary.
 The best and most recognized at anything are almost always considered to be talented.

 July 07, 2016